theADAMJR/acrd.app/README.md

-# Accord Essential - Discord clone with the essential features.
+# Accord - Discord clone with the essential features.

 > Built with React TS, Redux, and Node.js.